virtual-labs/ph3-exp-template/storyboard/flowchart/README.md

-### This directory contains flowchart used in pedagogy.
+### This directory contains flowchart used in storyboard.